TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 ---
 layout: "../../layouts/Post.astro"
 title: "Who am I?"
+description: "The career of x, from joining the founding team of a startup at 16 to launching 3 products by the age of 19.
+About passions, skills, contests, and lessons learned, including teaching young developers and writing."
+keywords: "career, story, professional experience, work, projects, contests"
 ---

 My name is Tudor Zgîmbău.
 I am a developer, author, and business enthusiast from Romania.